szabgab/perlmaven.com/sites/en/pages/perl-developer-jobs.md

 Chef, Puppet, Rex or something else?

-If you have a web service, do you employ <b>continuous deployment</b>?
+If you have a web service, do you employ **continuous deployment**?
 How often do you deploy code?
 If you have a packaged product, how often do you release it?

 <h3>How many Perl developers do you have?</h3>